linebender/vello/ARCHITECTURE.md

 - It's called through WgpuEngine, so the dependency on wgpu is still there.
 - Fine rasterization (the part at the end that puts pixels on screen) doesn't work in CPU yet (see #386).
-- Every single wgsl shader needs a CPU equivalent, which is pretty cumbersome.
+- Every single WGSL shader needs a CPU equivalent, which is pretty cumbersome.

 Still, it's useful for testing and debugging.